UITxWoodyNguyen/CTF/Reverse Engineering/Medium/Picker/picker.md

     print(e)
     break
 ```
-- We can observed that, this code requires a random input (maybe numbers or char), and it will return to a list of hex value (for example: `0x66 0x6c 0x61 0x67 0x7b ...`).
-The hex value can be decode into the text, which can be the flag of this problem.
+- We can observed that, this code requires a random input (maybe numbers or , maybe a name of function).
 - We also have `C/C++` code in this source code:

     - With the `esoteric_1()`, the function `query_amp_bios` will checks whether the BIOS provides Advanced Power Management (APM) support, verifies its signature, attempts a 32-bit connection, and stores the returned segment and version information for later use by the kernel.